Room: King Willem Alexander

 Session Description

-This session presents recent advances in biomass pyrolysis, including process design for recovering valuable organics, demonstration of a thermo-catalytic reactor for maritime fuels, solar-driven fast pyrolysis results, and TG-MS kinetic insights from rice husk decomposition.
+This oral session presents recent advances in biomass pyrolysis, including process design for recovering valuable organics, demonstration of a thermo-catalytic reactor for maritime fuels, solar-driven fast pyrolysis results, and TG-MS kinetic insights from rice husk decomposition.

 Chair